 Yes.
 It is best to visit with the high school counselor to find out exactly how many credits are needed at BSU to meet high school requirements for graduation.
 For most students, particularly juniors, it is recommended they start the program on a part-time basis.

-Note: PSEO students are not eligible to take more than 16 credits per term.
+Note: PSEO students are not eligible to take more than 16 credits per semester.

 That is one of the risks a student takes in this program.
 If a student fails a class required for graduation, he or she might not be able to graduate with his or her high school class.
 In addition, there will be a permanent university transcript, which will record the failing grade.
 Students must maintain a 2.0 grade point average each semester to continue in the program.

-If a student withdraws after the withdrawal date for a complete refund, that student is responsible for the payment of tuition and books.
-Also, withdrawing from a class may affect meeting high school graduation requirements.
+If a student withdraws after the withdrawal date for a complete refund, that school district will be billed at the contracted rate.
+Also, withdrawing from any classes may affect meeting high school graduation requirements.

 PSEO students are not eligible for on-campus work study or regular payroll positions.

 The PSEO program is only for regular academic year classes unless the student is enrolled in a state-approved Learning Year Program.

 Generally, yes.
 The responsibility for learning is primarily on the student.
 The student should plan on spending two hours of study for every hour of class.
 PSEO students are taking classes with students who are older and who have completed high school.

 What is expected of the PSEO student at Bemidji State University?

 Bemidji State University is committed to the success of PSEO students.
 In order for this educational experience to be meaningful and productive, BSU expects that the student will: